New Sanctuary Coalition

 CITIZENS AND ADVOCATES

 • Join an accompaniment group.
 Get trained to provide support in court.
-We are asking that people first attend our Community Meetings, which take place every Thursday at 5:30pm at the Brooklyn Friends Meeting (110 Schemerhorn St, Brooklyn).
+We are asking that people first attend one of our training, which take place online and in person several times per month.
+Find one and sign up at our events section.
 If that is not possible, reach out to us at [email protected] and we’ll find a way to bring you up to speed.
 Translators (Spanish, French, Chinese, Arabic, and others) are especially needed.

 • Be prepared.
-Carry your Friend’s key information (full name, A#, country of origin) and, if possible, critical documents like a copy of their I-589 asylum application, a Privacy Waiver that allows you to receive information about them from the government.
+If accompanying a Friend at court, carry their key information (full name, A#, country of origin) and, if possible, critical documents like a copy of their I-589 asylum application, a Privacy Waiver that allows you to receive information about them from the government.

 • Amplify the fight.
 If a Friend is detained, call your local ICE field office to demand information and document all interactions.
 Share outcomes with advocacy groups to mobilize further action.